 Mt.
-Kanchenjunga (8,586m/28,170ft) is the third highest peak in the world.
+Kanchenjunga (8,586m/28,169ft) is the third highest peak in the world.
 The Kanchenjunga Base Camp trek lies in Eastern Nepal bordering with the Indian State of Sikkim and Tibet of China.
-The Base Camp of Kanchenjunga is perhaps one of the most remote trekking regions all over the world.
-Mount Kanchenjunga was first climbed by a British team in 1955 and opened for organized trekking groups since 1988 only.
+The north and south Base Camp of Kanchenjunga is perhaps one of the most remote trekking regions in the world.
+Kanchenjunga peak was first climbed by a British team in 1955 and opened for organized trekking groups since 1988 only.

 The Government of Nepal has protected this region as a conservation park.
 WWF has also recognized Kanchenjunga Conservation Area Project (KCAP) as a Global Eco Region.
 The Himalayan animal species residing here include-red panda, black bear, musk deer, blue sheep, rhesus macaw and the elusive snow leopard.
-Likewise, the flora here is inspiring with 1,200 species of flowering plant, 69 types of orchid and 30 varieties of rhododendron.
-The Lapsang La Pass (5,415m/17,766ft) and Sinion/Mirgin La Pass (4,665m/15,305ft) are yet another challenges in the Kanchenjunga region.
-The north face of Kanchenjunga seen from Pangpema is truly unforgettable, therefore a worthy destination to visit.
+Birds including the golden-breasted fulvetta, snow cock, blood pheasant and red-billed chough are the rare species found in the area.

 - Spectacular view of Mt.
 Kanchenjunga (8,586m/28,170ft)